The Battery War at 55°C in the Desert: How China's Energy Storage Legion Conquered Saudi Arabia?

 The Middle Eastern desert is a "hell-level" testing ground for energy storage devices.
 Extreme high temperatures, rampant sandstorms, and high salt mist corrosion each pose a severe threat to the lifespan, safety, and performance of lithium batteries.

-At an extreme high temperature of 55℃, the performance of ordinary batteries will sharply decline, lifespan will shorten, and it may even trigger the risk of thermal runaway.
+At an extreme high temperature of 55℃, the performance of ordinary batteries will sharply decline, lifespan will shorten, and there may even be a risk of thermal runaway.
 Meanwhile, fine dust can infiltrate everywhere, potentially clogging the cooling system and causing equipment to overheat and fail.

 Whether these environmental challenges can be overcome will become the "ticket" for entering the competition.
-Chinese energy storage companies have not chosen to avoid them, but have instead carried out a targeted "extreme technology breakthrough."
+Chinese energy storage companies have not chosen to avoid them, but have instead conducted a targeted "extreme technology breakthrough."

 China's Plan